Below is a work in progress. I’m penning (doesnlt look right somehow) down a

 such is how one should reflect and observe!

 Q1: What is meant by “All conditioned phenomena”?

-A1: Conditioned phenomena refers to that which exist due to conditions.
-Without conditions, such a phenomena cannot arise.
+A1: Conditioned phenomenon refers to that which exists due to conditions.
+Without conditions, such phenomenon cannot arise.
 They are without intrinsic properties, characteristics.
 They are empty or void of such properties.
 The properties are Empty.
 Such is meant by “All conditioned phenomena”.

 Q2.1: What is meant by “dreams”?

 A2.1: Dreams refer to the experience that arises during sleep wherein, one may experience an apparent sense of being in a scenario that may be real or fictitious.
 One may further engage in normal activity with others in the dream such as talking, walking, eating etc. In some cases, one may even dream about dreaming.
 In general, dreams are a series of mental images and emotions occurring during sleep.
 Upon waking, dreams are just a memory if at all.
 The characteristics of dreams is that they appear, and only appear to be real when one is in the state of dreaming.
 In reality, they are intangible and upon waking up, nothing in the dream can be grasped.
 Such is how dreams are to be known.

 Q2.2: How is it that conditioned phenomena are like dreams?

 A2.2: Conditioned phenomena appear to be tangible and solid, as though they possess their properties in their own right.
 In reality, they are empty of these properties.
 The characteristics and properties that they seem to be possess are as real as the ones in dreams, ultimately intangible.
 This is how conditioned phenomena are to be known to be like dreams.

 A3.1: Illusions refers to erroneous mental representation.
 That which is a false representation of the actual situation is an illusion.
 Often used to describe performances by magicians and tricksters.
 Also known as sleigh-of-hand, magic, tricks etc.